-- Parental consent will be given for all journeys. - All children and young people should be returned to an agreed drop off point.
-At collection or drop off points, children should never be left on their own; make sure they are collected by an appropriate adult. - At least two workers should be present when transporting children as part of a church role.
+• Parental consent will be given for all journeys.

+- All children and young people should be returned to an agreed drop off point.
+At collection or drop off points, children should never be left on their own; make sure they are collected by an appropriate adult. - At least two workers (unrelated to each other) should be present when transporting children as part of a church role.